AndrewwSSS/Blog/README.md

 - **Docker**: Containerization for easy deployment and development.
 - **PostgreSQL**: A robust relational database used to store and manage users, posts, comments, and moderation logs.
 - **Celery**: A task queue for handling background tasks, such as delayed comment replies and moderation processing.
-- **Redis**: An in-memory data store used as a message broker for Celery, enabling efficient communication and task management.
+- **Redis**: An in-memory data store used as a message broker for Celery and cache storage, enabling efficient communication and task management.
+- **ElasticSearch**: NoSQL database, provides posts full text search
+- **Kafka**: Message broker for notification service

 ## Getting Started